Symphony No. 9 (Bruckner): Free compositions incorporating material from the finale sketches

-In addition, there also free compositions incorporating material from the finale sketches by Ernst Märzendorfer (1969) and Peter-Jan Marthé (2006), and a "Bruckner Dialog" by Gottfried von Einem (1971).
+Free compositions incorporating material from the finale sketches were made by Peter-Jan Marthé (2006), and a "Bruckner Dialog" by Gottfried von Einem (1971).

 Published editions (First three movements)

 Bruckner did not make many revisions of his Ninth Symphony.
 Multiple editions of his work and attempted completions of the symphony's unfinished fourth movement have been published.

 Löwe edition (1903)

 This was the first published edition of the Ninth Symphony.
 It was also the version performed at the work's posthumous premiere, and the only version heard until 1932.
 Ferdinand Löwe made multiple unauthorized changes to the Symphony amounting to a wholesale re-composition of the work.
 In addition to second-guessing Bruckner's orchestration, phrasing and dynamics, Löwe also dialed back Bruckner's more adventurous harmonies, such as the complete dominant thirteenth chord in the Adagio.

 Orel edition (1934)

 This was the first edition to attempt to reproduce what Bruckner had actually written.
 It was first performed in 1932 by the Munich Philharmonic conducted by Siegmund von Hausegger, in the same program immediately following a performance of Löwe's edition.
 The edition was published, possibly with adjustments, two years later (1934) under the auspices of the Gesamtausgabe.